 Turning plans into reality is an exciting part of any build project.
 But how do you find a builder who can help turn your ideas into your dream home?

-No matter the size of the project – whether you’re taking on a kitchen refurbishment, large extension and remodelling scheme, or building a new home – you will be investing a lot of money into it, and will therefore want to place these funds in hands you can trust with your money and your home.
+It doesn’t matter what size project you’re taking on – whether it’s a kitchen refurbishment, a large extension and remodelling scheme, or a self-build project – you will be investing a lot of money into it, and will therefore want to find a builder you can trust with your money and your home.

-Choosing the right builder is an important choice and can make or break your project.
-Here’s how best to start your search (and how to keep a good builder once you’ve found them)
+Finding the right builder is an important choice and can make or break your project.
+Here’s how best to start your search (and how to keep a good builder once you’ve found them).

-Recommendations go a long way – a lot of trades rely on word of mouth – and if you can find a builder through someone you trust and whose work you can go and visit, then you can be more certain as to whether they’ll do a good job.
+Recommendations go a long way.
+A lot of trades rely on word of mouth and if you can find a builder through someone you trust and whose work you can go and visit, then you can make a decision about whether they’ll do a good job.